ela-compil/BACnet/Docs/README.txt

 	for MSTP when combined with increasing the max_info_frames.
 	Value '2' will result in a 'segmented' sequence.
 This is the most efficient for both Udp and MSTP.
 This is the result I sought!

+2.3.8 Udp_DontFragment
+	This will enforce (if set to 'true') no fragmentation on the udp.
+It ought to be enforced, but it turns out that MTU is a bit tricky.

 3. TECHNICAL